thushan/proxmox-vm-to-ct/readme.md

   </tr>
 </table>

-This repository contains scripts and helpers to convert your [Proxmox](https://www.proxmox.com) VM's to containers - with a special emphasis on [DietPi](https://dietpi.com/) VMs.
+This repository contains scripts and helpers to convert your [Proxmox](https://www.proxmox.com) VM's to containers - with a special emphasis on [DietPi](https://dietpi.com/) VMs, but [the tweaks for DietPi](#dietpi-changes) are ignored on non-DietPi distributions.

 ## How to use